 Above all, supervise your kids at all times.
 Don't assume that just because your child took swimming lessons or is using a flotation device such as an inner tube or inflatable raft that there's no drowning risk.
 If you're at a party, it's especially easy to become distracted, so designate an adult who will be responsible for watching the children.
 If you leave your child with a babysitter, make sure he or she knows your rules for the pool.

 Seconds count when it comes to water emergencies, so take a cordless phone with you when you're watching kids during water play.
 A quick-dial feature keyed to 911 or your local emergency center will also save additional seconds.
 If you receive a call while supervising kids, keep your conversation brief to prevent being distracted.

 Once you've installed all your safety equipment, review your home for water hazards and plan what to do in an emergency.
 Learn CPR (other caregivers should learn it, too) and make sure you have safety equipment, such as emergency flotation devices, that are in good shape and are close at hand when boating or swimming.

 Post emergency numbers on all phones and make sure all caregivers are aware of their locations.
 After your kids are finished playing in the pool for the day, be sure to remove all pool toys and put them away.
 Children have drowned while trying to retrieve playthings left in the pool.

-You should still be concerned about water safety, even after the swim season has passed.
-Pools with covers are not safe; many kids attempt to walk on top of pools during the winter months and may get trapped underneath a pool cover.
+Keep water safety a priority, even after the swim season is over.
+Pools with covers are not safe; many kids try to walk on top of pools during the winter months and may get trapped underneath a pool cover.

 In addition, icy pools, ponds, and streams are tempting play areas for kids, so keep your pool gates locked and teach your kids to stay away from water without your supervision.
 If you have an above-ground pool, it's wise to always lock or remove the ladder when the pool is not in use.